openmrs/openmrs-owa-labworkflow/README.md

 version of React Components.

-Using the sample "cypress.env.json.sample" file, create a file "cypress.env.json" at the root level of this repo which sets two environmental variables for the username and password you will be using to connect to the server (NOTE: this has to be valid username and password).
+Using the sample "cypress.env.json.sample" file, create a file "cypress.env.json" at the root level of this repo which sets two environmental variables for the username and password you will be using to connect to the server.
+This would be a username and password on the underlying OpenMRS instance you have running in your dev environment.

 ```
 {